Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 So they can't even live their lives anymore.

-You know, another one, Gates played the video of George Hill who worked at the Boston Field Office.
+You know, another one, Gates played the video of George Hill, who worked at the Boston Field Office.

-Show us where inside the Capitol, we'll look into it, to which the Washington Field Office says, Well, we can't show you those videos unless you tell us the exact time and place those individuals were inside the Capitol, uh, to which they responded back, and I was privy to those conversations first hands.
+To which the Washington Field Office says, well, we can't show you those videos unless you tell us the exact time and place those individuals were inside the Capitol, to which they responded back.

 Why can't you show us?

-Why can't you just send us back, give us access to eleven thousand hours of video that's available because there may be undercover officers or see confidential human sources on those videos that whose identity we need to protect?
+Give us access to 11,000 hours of video that's available because there may be undercover officers or see confidential human sources on those videos whose identity we need to protect.

-Well, Stephen Friend, he'll be a guest on this show.
+Stephen Friend, he'll be a guest on this show.

 He's been suspended.

-Says the FBI retaliated against him after how he exposed the Bureau was working with uh numbers on domestic violent extremist cases.
+Says the FBI retaliated against him after how he exposed the Bureau was working with numbers on domestic violent extremist cases.

 Correct.

-Uh but remember all of the times that he personally in the days leading up to January 6th was requesting the National Guard.
+But remember, all of the times that he personally in the days leading up to January 6th was requesting the National Guard.

 That story never got told.